MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-receiptaddress-vb.md

-﻿---
+---
-Description: 'The ReceiptAddress property is a null-terminated string that indicates the email address to which the fax service should send a delivery receipt when the fax job reaches a final state.' ms.assetid: 'ad532f2e-66da-4dc1-856d-6cc65dadf71d'
+Description: The ReceiptAddress property is a null-terminated string that indicates the email address to which the fax service should send a delivery receipt when the fax job reaches a final state. ms.assetid: ad532f2e-66da-4dc1-856d-6cc65dadf71d
-title: 'FaxDocument.ReceiptAddress property'
+title: FaxDocument.ReceiptAddress property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.ReceiptAddress property